Reading from paper or reading from screens. What do consumers prefer?

 Visitor International - View on Research Findings

 The findings come as no surprise to the members of Visitor international.
 All the feedback we receive through our research surveys and our interaction with visitors and hospitality professionals, confirm that visitors love print.
-We do live in an increasingly digital world, but print is loved and is also the most effective means of communicating with visitors during their visits.
+We do live in an increasingly digital world, but print is loved and research confirms it is also the most effective means of communicating with visitors during their visits.

 About Two Sides: Two Sides is a global initiative by companies from the Graphic Communications Industry including Forestry, Pulp, Paper, Inks and Chemicals, Pre Press, Press, Finishing, Publishing, Printing, Envelopes and Postal Operators.
 Their common goal is to promote the sustainability and attractiveness of the Graphic Communications Industry and dispel common environmental misconceptions by providing users with verifiable information on why Print and Paper is an attractive, practical and sustainable communications medium.